HailNail/test-spa-products/README.md

 https://images.pexels.com/photos/3612182/pexels-photo-3612182.jpeg

 The system only accepts images from pexels.com.
-If left empty, the app will automatically assign a default Pexels image.
+If left empty, a default image from the project’s assets will be used automatically.

 Click Submit — the new product will appear immediately in the products list.